TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 It is important to note that the NPR Services contain links to other sites, applications and services maintained by third parties that may not follow the same privacy policies as the NPR Services.
 For instance, clicking or tapping on a sponsorship acknowledgment or some third-party logos on the NPR Services will take you to an entirely different site, application or service.
 These sites, applications and services may use cookies, collect data, and use the data in ways that the NPR Services would not.
 NPR is not responsible for the privacy practices of, or any information or materials on, these other sites.
 Please visit these sites if you wish to review their privacy policies.

-The NPR Services include a tool that allows you to sign in or share content using information from your account with a third-party service, such as Facebook, Twitter, Google+, or Disqus.
+The NPR Services include a tool that allows you to sign in or share content using information from your account with a third-party service, such as Facebook, Twitter, or Google+.
 Please be aware that those third-party services are unrelated to NPR, and that your use of the third-party services is subject to the terms and policies of those services.

 **International User Notice**